PowerDNS/pdns/docs/markdown/authoritative/backend-remote.md

 \* If provided by the responder (your script).

-This backend provides unix socket, pipe, http and ZeroMQ remoting for powerdns.
+This backend provides Unix socket, Pipe, HTTP and ZeroMQ remoting for powerdns.
 You should think this as normal RPC thin client, which converts native C++ calls into JSON/RPC and passes them to you via connector.

 ## Important notices
 Please do not use remotebackend shipped before version 3.3.
 This version has severe bug that can crash the entire process.